project. ATARI

 project description.

-More and more users and also companies complain about the lack of trust on the internet.
-The majority of internet users find it more difficult to assess the trustworthiness of people and companies on the internet than in face-to-face encounters or when visiting a stationary shop.
-Therefore, product reviews are now one of the main decision-making criteria when buying products on the internet.
-Among other things, they serve to avoid possible disappointment by relying on the experiences of other customers.
-But since opinions on products are available on a variety of websites and in high numbers, internet users often cannot process the amount of reviews efficiently.
+An increasing number of users and businesses report a lack of trust on the internet.
+Most internet users find it more difficult to assess the trustworthiness of individuals and companies online than in face-to-face interactions or when visiting physical stores.
+As a result, product reviews have become one of the primary decision-making criteria in online purchasing.
+They help users avoid potential disappointment by relying on the experiences of other customers.
+However, although product opinions are available in overwhelming quantities, this very abundance often makes it difficult for users to process them efficiently.

-At the same time, the demands of e-commerce customers are changing in the area of product representation.
-Consumers and end customers increasingly want virtual applications, as these offer the customer the opportunity to interact with the products in advance or to visualise them in the appropriate context.
-Augmented reality (AR) in particular has gained importance in recent years and is in the process of establishing itself as an important tool in the sales and marketing environment.
-This applies not only to online, but also to stationary retail, as today the majority of customers already use their smartphone in the shop to research additional information about products on the internet.
+At the same time, customer expectations in e-commerce are evolving, particularly with regard to product representation.
+Consumers increasingly demand virtual applications that allow them to interact with products in advance or visualize them within a relevant context.
+Augmented Reality (AR), in particular, has gained significant importance in recent years and is becoming an established tool in both sales and marketing.
+This applies not only to online retail but also to brick-and-mortar stores, as a majority of customers already use their smartphones in-store to access additional product information online.

 project implementation.